 Read the information message and click Done.

-Building the template begins with running the Template Builder add-on on a Google Document.
+Building the template begins with running Template Builder on a Google Document.

-Open the Google Doc that you've added to the Document Template in the Maven Documents app on Salesforce and click on the Extensions tab.
+Open the Google Docs that you've connected to Document Template in Maven Documents and click on the "Extensions" tab.

-Hover over the Maven Documents item in the dropdown list and click on Template Builder.
+Hover over Maven Documents in the dropdown list and click on Template Builder.

 Before you start building the template, let's have a glance at what we call the Template Builder's work pane.